John-Otago/Key-Journals/README.md

 \*The first two lists are my own selection and compilation after processing the raw data from the JCR.

-\**The next two lists required additional data processing to compile, although the info is available in some form in different parts of the JCR system (e.g. under individual journal profiles).
+\**The next two lists require additional data processing to compile, although the info is available in some form in different parts of the JCR system (e.g. under individual journal profiles).

 \***The last three should be directly accessible if your institution has subscribed to the JCR.
 If your institution only has a subscription to the Web of Science but not the JCR, you’ll need to check each journal individually.